 Painting a wooden boat on your own can be a daunting task.
 The amount of information about the correct way to paint a boat is staggering!
-First time boat owners may be at a loss when trying to make a plan for their first project.
+First-time boat owners may be at a loss when trying to make a plan for their first project.
 The Bottom Paint Store’s aim is to make this process as stress-free as possible so you can enjoy working on your boat and ultimately, enjoy the fruits of your labor!

 Other Paint Products for Single Day Use

 Here are some other products that are not recommended for long-term submersion but can be applied to wood-hulled boats.
-These products are much less expensive, but are also not as durable and long-lasting as the products mentioned above.

 For other Helpful “How To” Articles about Topside Boat Paint, Click one of the links below.